-Policy Subcategory Recommendations Applicability Case Study / Example Ordinance Timing Create a Conservation Subdivision option to cluster housing that features at least half of its potentially buildable land area devoted to undivided, permanently protected open space.
+Policy Subcategory Recommendations Applicability Case Study / Example Ordinance Timing Create an Overlay Commercial Zone or District to provide site and building design standards or other guidelines so new commercial development adds value to the community and is compatible with the rural character sought.
+0-2 Years Create a conservation subdivision option to cluster housing that features at least half of its potentially buildable land area devoted to undivided, permanently protected open space.
 Conservation Subdivisions should be an opt in tool available to land owners who want to balance financial returns with conservation legacy.
 Creation of Conservation subdivision provision in the county subdivision regulations will provide a tool to augment land purchase, and voluntary conservation efforts.
 Williamson Co.
-TN - Updated Conservation Subdivision Standards NC Conservation Sub-Division Handbook 1-5 Years 5.1.4 Conservation Subdivisions The use of an Overlay District, P.U.D., or Zone is recommended for implementation of more specific development criteria associated with each of the above Place Types.
-Nashville - Explanation of Overlays and Development Standards 1-5 Years Establish Conservation Subdivision provisions and evaluation criteria in the subdivision ordinance.
+TN - Updated Conservation Subdivision Standards NC Conservation Sub-Division Handbook 1-5 Years 5.1.4 Conservation Subdivisions The use of an Overlay District, P.U.D., or Zone is recommended for implementation of more specific development criteria associated with residential and mixed use Place Types.
+Nashville - Explanation of Overlays and Development Standards 1-5 Years Establish Conservation or Cluster Bonus subdivision provisions and evaluation criteria in the subdivision ordinance.
 All of these tools are necessary to preserve the continuity of productive agricultural land, riparian corridors, and recreational assets at a regional or landscape scale.
 This tool should be selectively applied in A-1 zoned areas adjacent to existing public land or with high conservation value.
 University of GA - Conservation Subdivisions research 1-5 Years 5.1.5 Medium Density Residential Co-locate future Medium Density Residential adjacent to Suburban Corridor and Center Place Types.
 Where future Medium Density Residential abuts a Suburban Corridor or Center allow zero lot line single-family and townhomes on a percentage of the overall property.
 Consider allowing small-scale multifamily in these same areas (6-12 units 3 story maximum).
 5 + Years